-Mr. and Mrs. Kay Crabtree's son, Sam, graduates Wednesday night from Jr. High school Mrs. Ethel Graham visited
+Mr. and Mrs. Kay Crabtree's son, Sam, graduates Wednesday night from Jr. High school Mrs. Ethel Graham visited phis was here over the weekend and visited her daughter, Carol Bell and at First Baptist Church and also attended other activities during the weekend.

 Sunday afternoon in Lockney with Mrs. Gene Collins.
-Monday afternoon visitors in the home of Mrs. Flora Warren were Mrs. Irene Britton of Seymour, Mrs. June Ellis of Crosbyton, and Mrs. Sandra Noland of Floy-
+Monday afternoon visitors the home of Mrs. Flora

+Warren were Mrs. Irene Britton of Seymour, Mrs. June Ellis of Crosbyton, and Mrs. Sandra Noland of Floydada.
+Mrs. Sally Reeves of Mem-